Determine and remove the cause of the crack

-Drywall is essentially a gypsum based material formed into a sheet of varying lengths.
+Drywall is essentially a gypsum-based material formed into a sheet of varying lengths.
 The gypsum material is covered by a layer of paper that adds strength and makes for a smooth finish.
-Drywall cracks never occur (well almost never) in the paper covering gypsum panels.
-If drywall cracks appear, they do so where two sheets of drywall come together.
-Drywall seams crack when the two sheets of drywall move in opposite directions.
+Drywall cracks never occur (well, almost never) in the paper covering gypsum panels.
+If drywall cracks appear, they do so where two sheets of drywall meet.
+Drywall seams crack when the two adjacent sheets of drywall move in opposite directions.
 Knowing this fact helps you determine the cause of the drywall crack you are attempting to repair.

 Why do drywall sheets move?